 by Nicholas Hemingway

-I have a box that belonged to my grandfather of all of his tools and some of the pencils inside it have been sharpened all the way down to the rubber, in fact, I have a box of drafting tools from his grandfather William Hemingway too in which lies another almost fully sharpened down pencil which must be well over 100 years old.
-How often nowadays do you see the design life of a pencil lasting over 1 year?
+Nicholas has a box of drafting tools from his great great grandfather William Hemingway in which lies an almost fully sharpened down pencil which is well over 120 years old.
+How often nowadays do you see the design life of a pencil lasting over a year?
 Of course they can last many years, but the point is, do we see a value in the pencil any more?

 William Hemingway, Ernest Hemingway and the Hemingway legacy…

 The forefathers of the Hemingway family were Viking settlers who came to Scotland in the Middle Ages.
 Many places were named by these Norsemen, and the Hemingway surname was taken on from one of these place names, when someone lived in the Orkneys, where the family was found since the early Middle Ages.